dthx2710/Dolicon-Blue-Archive/src/pages/student/azusa.md

     damage at the end.
 The attacked target takes (M) more damage over (M) time.
 normalText: Deals (S) damage to one enemy every (S) time and reduces (S) defense for (M) time.
-enhancedText: Increases the speed of her normal attack (S).
+enhancedText: Increases attack speed (S).
 subText: When attacking an enemy with debuff status, she deals (S) additional damage.
 ---